-The Program's primary mission is the development of DKIST Level-2 data products.
-Testing for creating these data products waits for the availability of the first DKIST Level-1 data as part of the OCP.
-In preparation for this phase, NCSP defined in FY 2020 the Level-2 data products requirements included in the original proposal.
-NCSP also uses existing analogs from other telescopes (including DST service mode) and instruments to train the Level-2 pipelines.
+The program's primary mission is the development of DKIST Level-2 data products.
+Testing for creating these data products started following the availability of the first DKIST Level-1 data public release as part of the DDT coordinated observations with Parker Solar Probe.

-The DKIST Level-2 proposal included three interrelated initiatives: a data product initiative; a community-oriented initiative; and a university-oriented initiative that will continue in FY 2022.
+The DKIST Level-2 proposal included three interrelated initiatives: the Level-2 data product initiative, a community-oriented initiative, and a university-oriented initiative that will continue in FY 2023.
 All three initiatives use logistics and outreach support provided by the NSO.

 The Data-Products Initiative represents an effort at NSO and will deliver Level-2 data products following OCP.
-It uses about 50% of the total funding throughout the Program.
-Currently, the Program includes two part-time NSO scientists and an additional three-year position acting as DKIST Level-2 Project Scientist.
+It uses about 50% of the total funding throughout the program.
+Currently, the program includes two part-time NSO scientists and an additional three-year position acting as DKIST Level-2 Project Scientist.
 The Project Scientist ensures that the Level-2 data follows the original requirements and serves as the scientific point of contact to interface with the DKIST Data Center.
 The Project Scientist is a shared position with the CU-Boulder Cooperative Institute for Research in Environmental Sciences (CIRES) laboratory.